To enter the Savoy Theatre is to step back in time.

-The Savoy was officially opened in May 1976, with Lieutenant-Governor Grosse and Premier Regan of Nova Scotia in attendance, and live radio coverage.
-Special guest was CBC Newscaster Lloyd Robertson.
+The Savoy was officially reopened in May 1976.
 The Glace Bay and Sydney Rotary clubs combined to mount a ten-day performance of The King and I, which at the time broke all box office records in the province.

 Since then, the Savoy has been the setting for a wide range of cultural activities.
 These have ranged from our own Cape Breton artists such as Rita MacNeil, The Rankin Family and The Men of the Deeps, to visitors such as Stompin’ Tom Connors, Maureen Forrester, Leonard Cohen, kd Lang, The Irish Rovers, Blue Rodeo, the Atlantic Symphony, the Canadian Opera Company, and the Royal Winnipeg Ballet.

-Since 2013, the Savoy Theatre has also been producing large scale musicals beginning with the renowned Les Miserables and continuing with Chicago, The Little Mermaid JR., and Into the Woods.
-The Savoy Theatre will produce Peter Pan Jr. in the Fall of 2015, followed by a production of The Sound of Music in November 2015.
+Since 2013, the Savoy Theatre has been producing large scale musicals beginning with the renowned Les Miserables and continuing with Chicago, The Little Mermaid Jr., Into the Woods, The Sound of Music, The Wizard of Oz, Beauty and the Beast, The Rocky Horror Picture Show, Into the Woods, Grease and more!